Spate · Granite · West / Connemara

 About this water

-A short, dramatic river that tumbles into Killary Harbour through some of Connemara's wildest country.
+A short, dramatic river that tumbles into Killary Harbour through some of Connemara's wildest country — a declining salmon system where all fish must be released alive.
 Aasleagh Falls is the landmark every angler remembers.
 Flashy and spate-dependent — it responds in hours to upriver rain and fishes brilliantly as it clears.
-Salmon from February; grilse and sea trout from June through September, all fish released alive.
+Salmon from February; grilse and sea trout from June through September, conservation-focused catch-and-release only.
 Fish the pools methodically on the drop, working sunk-tip line through the broken water where sea trout hold.
 The system also includes Tawnyard and Derrintin loughs alongside the 8-mile river — 9 numbered beats with low rod density (2–3 rods per beat) deliver an uncrowded experience.

 Under the surface